Choosing a financial advisor is a major decision that can determine your financial trajectory for years to come.

 SmartAsset’s no-cost tool makes it easy to find a qualified financial advisor.
-Just answer a few questions about your financial situation and then you can compare up to three advisors local to you, and decide which to work with.
-The entire matching process takes just a few minutes, and there is absolutely no obligation to work with any of your matches.
+Just answer a few questions about your financial situation and then you can compare up to three advisors serving your area, and decide which to work with.
+The entire matching process takes just a few minutes, and in many cases you can be connected instantly with an advisor for a free retirement consultation.

 1. Journal of Retirement Study Winter (2020).
 The projections or other information regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of your future results.
 Please follow the link to see the methodologies employed in the Journal of Retirement study.